Age of Enlightenment: Popularization of science

 The first significant work that expressed scientific theory and knowledge expressly for the laity, in the vernacular and with the entertainment of readers in mind, was Bernard de Fontenelle's Conversations on the Plurality of Worlds (1686).
 The book was produced specifically for women with an interest in scientific writing and inspired a variety of similar works.
 These popular works were written in a discursive style, which was laid out much more clearly for the reader than the complicated articles, treatises, and books published by the academies and scientists.
-Charles Leadbetter's Astronomy (1727) was advertised as "a Work entirely New" that would include "short and easie [sic] Rules and Astronomical Tables."
+Charles Leadbetter's Astronomy (1727) was advertised as "a Work entirely New" that would include "short and easie [sic] Rules and Astronomical Tables".

 The first French introduction to Newtonianism and the Principia was Eléments de la philosophie de Newton, published by Voltaire in 1738. Émilie du Châtelet's translation of the Principia, published after her death in 1756, also helped to spread Newton's theories beyond scientific academies and the university.
-Writing for a growing female audience, Francesco Algarotti published Il Newtonianism per le dame, which was a tremendously popular work and was translated from Italian into English by Elizabeth Carter.
+Writing for a growing female audience, Francesco Algarotti published Il Newtonianism per le dame (Newtonianism for Women), which was a tremendously popular work and was translated from Italian into English by Elizabeth Carter.
 A similar introduction to Newtonianism for women was produced by Henry Pemberton.
 His A View of Sir Isaac Newton's Philosophy was published by subscription.
 Extant records of subscribers show that women from a wide range of social standings purchased the book, indicating the growing number of scientifically inclined female readers among the middling class.
 During the Enlightenment, women also began producing popular scientific works.
 Sarah Trimmer wrote a successful natural history textbook for children titled The Easy Introduction to the Knowledge of Nature (1782), which was published for many years in eleven editions.